hazelcast/hazelcast-wm/README.md

 The following are required before you can enable Hazelcast Session Clustering:

--   Target application or web server should support Java 1.8 or higher.
+-   Target application or web server should support Java 17 or higher.

--   Target application or web server should support Servlet 4.0 or higher spec.
-Note that this library supports, "javax" namespace, not the new "jakarta" one.
+-   Target application or web server should support Servlet 6.1 or higher spec.
+Note that this library supports, "jakarta" namespace.

 -   Session objects that need to be clustered have to be Serializable.